aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-pages/rotate-pages/_index.md

 ## Change Page Orientation

 Aspose.PDF for Python via .NET support great features like changing the page orientation from landscape to portrait and vice versa.
-To change the page orientation, set the page’s MediaBox using the following code snippet.
+To change the page orientation, set the page's MediaBox using the following code snippet.
 You can also change page orientation by setting rotation angle using 'rotate' method.

 ```python